kikmenow/freetextsearch/README.md

 The import will then occur via the API over a network (That way the DB is completely wrapped with this API with no back doors)

+NB: "MOST FREQUEST".
+There needs to be some kind of ranking to these results.